termigator1359/Calamity-Boss-Guide/postml/PG.md

 * **Strategy:**

-    * Keep your distance, and don't let the main guardian fly over you, since being below it will make it dash down at you.
+    * Keep your distance and don't let the main guardian fly over you, since being below it will make it dash down at you.
 Making a slope out of actuated hallow blocks will also help due to expanding the biome.
 Or just fight them in Hell, that works too.

 ![image alt text](../public/BMbpD6rCZ1qoniF20u7H2A_img_62.png)